H-chauvet/NautiluxTest/README.md

 All informations can be found here : (https://www.python.org/downloads/)

-1st step : Install the dependencies with `pip install -r requirements.txt` (Note that you way need 'sudo' to garantee that all the dependencies will be correctly installed)
+1st step : Install the dependencies with `pip install -r requirements.txt` <br>
+(Note that you way need 'sudo' to garantee that all the dependencies will be correctly installed)

 2st step : Go in the directory ApiRestPython/.